Les Murray (broadcaster): Career

 Murray's passion for football, in which he had been interested from an early age, was sparked after watching a replay of the 1960 European Cup Final.
 He began work as a journalist in 1971.
 In between, he found time to perform in a small rock music group, 'The Rubber Band', where he was lead singer.
 He moved to Network Ten as a commentator in 1977, changing his name from László Ürge to Les Murray at that time.

 Murray moved to SBS in 1980 as a Hungarian language subtitler but soon turned to covering football.
 He was the host for SBS coverage of Football including the World Cups from 1986 to 2014, as well as Australia's World Cup Qualifiers, most memorably in 1997, 2001 and 2005.
 He also anchored the SBS team at friendlies and international tournaments in which junior and women's national teams are competing.

-SBS sports programs hosted by him have included On the Ball (1984–2000), Toyota World Sports (c.
+SBS sports programs hosted by Murray have included On the Ball (1984–2000), Toyota World Sports (c.
 1990 – 2006) and The World Game (2001-his death).
+On the Ball was co-hosted by former Socceroo, Johnny Warren, who followed Murray to The World Game as chief analyst.
+Besides those programmes the pair had commentated on football matches for decades.

 Murray was made a Member of the Order of Australia for services to Football on 12 June 2006 as part of the Queen's Birthday honours list.

 In 2006, Murray stepped down from his position as SBS's Sports Director to become an editorial supervisor for SBS, while his on-air role remained the same.
 His main motive for this decision was to concentrate on his range of presentation duties as the 'face' of SBS Sport.

 On 23 January 2008 Murray was featured in Food Safari episode Hungarian, where he showed Maeve O'Meara how to make rakott krumpli.

 He was a member of the FIFA Ethics Committee.

 In 2009, he was awarded Australian Sports Commission Media Award Lifetime Achievement Award.

 In August 2011, Murray won the inaugural 'Blogger of the Year' award at the FFDU Australian Football Media awards, ultimately defeating fellow finalists Matthew Collard and Christian Layland.

 In June 2014, he announced his retirement as chief football commentator on SBS, to begin after the FIFA World Cup, although he continued to appear in guest spots on SBS.

+On 12 December 2021, Les was posthumously inducted to the Sydney Cricket Ground Media Hall of Honour, alongside 11 others added to the inaugural 15 media personalities who were first celebrated in 2014.